yownas/sd-webui-faceswapper/README.md

 Check the `Enable Script` checkbox and upload an image with a face, generate as usual.

 # Disclaimer
-I pains me that this part is needed.
+It pains me that this part is needed.
 I do not condone or encourage ANY malicious use of this extension.
 It is intented as a fun experiment and a tool to get consistant characters.
 Do not use it with any real people without their explicit concent.
 Realize that misuse might come with actual legal consequences, do not be a creepy idiot.